 - Regions – Galicia

-- It can be walked as an extension after completing any other Camin route
+- It can be walked as an extension of any Camino route

 The best guidebook – A Pilgrim’s Guide to the Camino Finisterre: Including Muxía Circuit: Santiago ― Finisterre ― Muxía ― Santiago, John Brierley, 2022